 Your progress throughout the induction years will be managed by a teacher responsible for Continuing Professional Development (CPD) within your school, usually an Assistant or Deputy Head.
 Your progress will be assessed against the relevant standards, and upon successful completion of the two induction years, you’ll be awarded full QTS.

 Are you an ECT looking for supply work?
-Find a job as a teacher through our job search or email our ECT specialist team ect@affinityworkforce.com.
+Find a job as a teacher through our job search or email our ECT specialist team at ect@affinityworkforce.com.

 Following your ECT induction year, you can choose to retain your current position if you have made a good impression on the employer that you have trained under.
 Alternatively, you can move on and start applying to other positions.
-You can find Primary School Teacher jobs on school websites under vacancies or you can sign up with an agency.
+You can find primary school teacher jobs on school websites under vacancies or you can sign up with an agency.

 Monarch Education has a range of teaching roles to suit you.
 Best of all, our roles are fully flexible which means you can work around your schedule.
-If you’re interested in starting your journey as a Primary Teacher, get in touch with your local branch or view our latest roles by clicking below.
+If you’re interested in starting your journey as a primary teacher, get in touch with your local branch or view our latest roles by clicking below.

 View latest primary teacher roles